 Domestic hot water boilers are similar to comforting heating boilers but have a slightly different design for domestic use.
 They typically operate at lower water temperatures.

 Process (Continuous & Batch) – Typically 160° – 200°F

 Heating applications in this range are usually food and beverage, chemical facilities, and processing type factories.
 They typically require standard temperature boilers due to the process requirements.

 District Heating – Typically 200° – 500°F

-High temperature hot water boilers can provide very high temperatures needed for distributing heat through out a campus loop.
-These could be utilized at institutional type facilities (hospital, universities, etc.) or a large corporation campus style setup.
+High-temperature hot water boilers can provide very high temperatures needed for distributing heat throughout a campus loop.
+These could be utilized at institutional-type facilities (hospital, universities, etc.) or a large corporation with a campus-style setup.

 Hot water boilers can be advantageous because they normally do not need an operator or special water chemistry, and they run at higher fuel conversion efficiency than steam boilers.

 Usage and Hot Water Load